 Physical Education forms part of our well-being curriculum at Bedgrove Junior School.
 We recognise the importance of teaching our pupils about healthy lifestyles and as a result invest a huge amount of money into ensuring we deliver the best quality of PE education alongside our extra curricular activities and our engagement in local sports festivals, tournaments and leagues.

 We have an excellent PE team consisting of Mr Nieysto, Mrs Tatlow, Miss Adams and Mr McDonald who have all completed their Level 2/3 coaching qualification and teach consistently outstanding PE lessons.
-All of the PE team regularly engage with our other staff by supporting them in PE lessons and/or extra-curricular activities to ensure the quality of teaching os strong and sustainable across the school.
+The y are all employed by the school and work as LSAs in the morning and deliver PE in the afternoons.
+All of the PE team regularly engage with our other staff by supporting them in PE lessons and/or extra-curricular activities to ensure the quality of teaching is strong and sustainable across the school.

 Our objective is to put children at the heart of PE learning by: